• Skip to primary navigation

 There are challenges with this method.

-• You need consistent hot dry days.
+• You need consistent hot dry days, and bring them in at night.

 • Humidity will affect this drying method and can make it impossible.

-• You would want to cover them with cheesecloth to deter flying critters as well.
+• You would want to cover them with cheesecloth to deter flying critters as well!

-• It can take from a few days to a couple of weeks depending where you live.
+• It can take from a few days to a couple of weeks depending on where you live.

 Drying tomatoes in the food dehydrator has the advantage of not heating the house as you can place your dehydrator out of the main living area like a garage.
+I really like this method, it is how I learned how to make sun-dried tomatoes originally.

 They lose most of their water but retain their sugar, sweetness, and nutrients and what you’re left with is the deliciously dried tomato flesh with an absolutely incredible and intense, concentrated tomato flavor.